-Points of Distinction FundsFlowstatement Income statement Disclosure in Statement Matching Funds statement deals with the financial resources required for running the business activities i.e., where from the funds are obtained and how they are used.
+Points of Distinction FundsFlowstatement Income statement Disclosure in Statement 2.
+Matching Funds statement deals with the financial resources required for running the business activities i.e., where from the funds are obtained and how they are used.
 This statement discloses the operating result of the business activities (i.e., profit or loss) which the concern has earned/lost during a specified period.
-Matching Funds from Operations This statement matches the funds raised with funds applied without making any distinction between capital and revenue items.
+Watching Funds from Operations This statement matches the funds raised with funds applied without making any distinction between capital and revenue items.
 This matches the cost of goods sold with the revenue in order to know the profit or loss.
 There may be many other sources as share capital, debentures, sale of fixed assets beside funds from Operations.
 While calculating the amount of funds This statement tells the funds from operations only after making adjustments for depreciation, writing off preliminary expenses and goodwill etc.

 4. Period of from operations,

 preparation adjustments for

 depreciation,

-5 Doniota goodwill written off
+5 Depicts goodwill written off

-5. Depicts and preliminary
+5. Depiets and preliminary

 expenses are made.
 It is usually prepared

-••••••••••••••••••••••••••••••••••••••• after six months or a
+after six months or a

-It is usually year.
+- It is usually year.

-6. Reliability prepared every year. yeur.
+6. Reliability prepared every year.

-1 1 55 It depicts the profit or
+It depicts the It depicts the profit or

-It depicts the loss made during a
+- loss made during a

-comparative specified period.

-position of working specifica perioa.
+comparative position of working specified period.

+1 0

 capital on two

 balance sheet dates.

-Summer short units.
 It is not very reliable

 It is more reliable as as items shown in

 7. When Prepared items shown in this profit or loss accents

 statement cannot be like depreciation or

-valuation of closing
+easily manipulated valuation of closing

-easily manipulated stock can be easily
+by the management. stock can be easily

-by the management. •

-manipulated by the
+of the management manipulated by the

-0 G management.
+management.

+8. Scope T/ 1 1

-8. Scope It can be prepared It is always prepared
+1 It can be prepared It is always prepared

 before the actual after the actual

-operations of the
+operations of the operations of the

-business for operations of the
+0 business for business.

-9. Balance efficient working business.
+9. Balance efficient working

-).
-Represents -

 Represents capital management

 It presents

 information only It presents the results

 relating to working of all financial

-transactions of the

-capital and thus its
+capital and thus its transactions of the

 scope is limited. business during a

-The excess of specified period.
+seepe is minou. specified period.

-The excess of
+The excess of 1 F

-source over
+source over The excess of

 applications is incomes and gains

 known as increase over expenses and

 in working capital losses I known s net

 whiles the excess of profit and the excess

 applications over of expenses and losses

 uses in known as over incomes and

 decrease in working gains is known as net

-capital. loss.
+- loss.

-cupituit.
+L

+decrease in working capital. •